dougeby/IntuneDocs/intune/windows-hello.md

 ---

-# Use Windows Hello for Business
+# Integrate Windows Hello for Business with Microsoft Intune

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-Microsoft Intune integrates with Windows Hello for Business (formerly Microsoft Passport for Work), an alternative sign-in method that uses Active Directory or an Azure Active Directory account to replace a password, smart card, or a virtual smart card.
+You can integrate Windows Hello for Business (formerly Microsoft Passport for Work) with Microsoft Intune.

-Hello for Business lets you use a *user gesture* to sign in, instead of a password.
+ Hello for Business is an alternative sign-in method that uses Active Directory or an Azure Active Directory account to replace a password, smart card, or a virtual smart card.
+It lets you use a *user gesture* to sign in, instead of a password.
 A user gesture might be a simple PIN, biometric authentication such as Windows Hello, or an external device such as a fingerprint reader.

 Intune integrates with Hello for Business in two ways: